Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Model

 We analyze transaction dynamics within a single block.
-Let $\bs \leq \bsmax$ denote the total blockspace (in gas terms) in this block, and let $Q_u \leq \bs$ represent the amount of included user gas, i.e., gas consumed by genuine (non-spam) transactions.
-The demand from genuine users follows a demand function $D(\gp)$ which specifies how much gas is demanded at any given gas price $\gp$.
-Each spam transaction carries a gas limit of $\spc$, such that the number of spam transactions $\spm = (\bs - Q_u)/\spc$.
-The TFM gives a clearing price $g^* \geq \gpmin$ that is paid by all the transactions included in the block.
-A single arbitrage opportunity worth $r$ is created by some user transaction and can be successfully claimed by a spam transaction if it is the first spam transaction to be sequenced after the user transaction.
-We model the opportunity size $r$ to be increasing in the amount of included user gas.
-Looking ahead, the clearing price $g^*$ and amount of spam $\spm$ are endogenously determined in our analysis using a competitive equilibrium where the spammers' net profits approach zero.
-The included user gas is then $Q_u = D(g^*)$.
+Let $\bs\le \bsmax$ denote the amount of block space actually occupied in the block.
+Let $Q_u\le \bs$ represent the amount of included user gas, i.e., gas consumed by genuine (non-spam) transactions.
+The demand from genuine users follows a demand function $D(\gp)$, which specifies how much genuine-user gas is demanded at any given gas price $\gp$.
+This demand curve does not include spam demand.
+Each spam transaction carries a gas limit of $\spc$, so if $\spm$ spam transactions are included, occupied block space decomposes as $ \bs = Q_u+\spc\spm. $ Equivalently, $\spm=(\bs-Q_u)/\spc$ in terms of $\bs$ and $Q_u$.